watsoninfosec/ELK-SIEM/Deployment-Guide/Installation-Guide/Installation-Guide.md

 The ELK stack requires Java 8 to be installed.
 Some components are compatible with Java 9, but not Logstash

-- Before we install our ELK-SIEM, we will need to update our Ubuntu Distro first.
+- Before we install our ElasticSIEM, we will need to update our Ubuntu Server first.
 - Open a Terminal or SSH connection and login and type this commands.

 ~~~